Black diamond Vs Black Moissanite, Is Moissanite a new term to you?

 Moissanite on the Mohs Scale of Hardness is 9.25 (Natural Black Diamond is a 10.
 CZ is 9).
-99.9% of the moissanite that sells in any jewelry store are synthetic in nature.
+99.9% of the moissanite that sells in any jewelry store is synthetic in nature.

-Moissanites were often identified as treat black diamonds by Electronic diamond testers.
-This causes concern to consumers who thought they have had black diamonds.
+Moissanites were often identified as treated black diamonds by Electronic diamond testers.
+This causes concern to consumers who thought they had black diamonds.

-If the tester design to separate the diamond from moissanite base on electric conductivity, this can definitely happen.
+If the tester is designed to separate the diamond from moissanite based on electric conductivity, this can definitely happen.
 However, color-treated black diamonds become electrical conductive during the process that enhances their color.